bonitasoft/bonita-doc/md/bonita-docker-installation.md

 How to install and use the docker distribution of the Bonita platform.

+This guide assumes you are on a unix-based operating system.
-This guide assumes you use the subscription version of the docker image.
-For the community version, simply skip the _Retrieve a licence_ step.
+It also assumes you use the subscription version of the docker image.
-It also assumes you are on a unix-based operating system.

-## Quick start
+For the community version, see the guide [on docker hub](https://hub.docker.com/_/bonita).

+## Step by step installation procedure

 ### Retrieve a licence
 First generate a request key into a container with a specific hostname (-h):